richardanaya/epistemology/README.md

 # Epistemology

-A simple way to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) executable via a local private HTTP API.
+A simple way to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) executable via a local private HTTP API for completions and embeddings.

 Privacy goals:
 * server is stateless